htrgouvea/spellbook/.github/CONTRIBUTING.md

-# Contributing to the Security-spellbook!
+# Contributing to the Spellbook!

 ## License